Our Curriculum Explained

 Subject-specific or ‘formal’ learning occurs where a pupil can demonstrate recognisable and specific skills, knowledge and understanding in English language comprehension and reading, English writing and mathematics.
 Some children may require a bespoke curriculum.

-A pre-formal curriculum recognises that some young people have a range of complex learning difficulties and disabilities; and it is this combination of two or more challenges that the curriculum is designed to meet by a personalised learning approach based on.
 Using The Engagement Model and Equals curriculum as the focus of statutory assessment for pupils who are not engaged in subject-specific study helps to ensure that they are developing the right skills and concepts in their physical, social, emotional and cognitive development.
 This can help them progress on to subject-specific study, when they feel confident enough to do so.

 The pre-formal education is planned and takes place apart from the school system.